briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

 the purpose of reporting municipal income taxes, and includes declarations of estimated tax.

-5. _(E)_ "Taxable year" means the calendar year or the taxpayer’s fiscal year ending during the calendar year, or fractional part thereof, upon which the calculation of the taxpayer’s adjusted federal taxable income is based pursuant to this chapter.
-If a taxpayer’s taxable year is changed for federal income tax purposes, the taxable year for purposes of sections 124.27 to 124.41 of the Codified Ordinances is changed accordingly but may consist of an aggregation of more than one taxable year for federal income tax purposes.
+5. _(E)_ "Taxable year" means the calendar year or the taxpayer's fiscal year ending during the calendar year, or fractional part thereof, upon which the calculation of the taxpayer's adjusted federal taxable income is based pursuant to this chapter.
+If a taxpayer's taxable year is changed for federal income tax purposes, the taxable year for purposes of sections 124.27 to 124.41 of the Codified Ordinances is changed accordingly but may consist of an aggregation of more than one taxable year for federal income tax purposes.
 The Tax Commissioner